4 Ways to Assess Your Bidding Readiness Part 2

 Bids get rejected for a number of reasons.
 Getting the assistance of a Jacksonville construction lawyer can keep you from overlooking a minor aspect that can cost you a highly profitable project.
-One of the major ways to lose a bid is to bid on a project you don’t have the capability to perform to begin with.
+One of the major ways to lose a bid is to bid on a project that you don’t have the resources to successfully complete.
 Do not allow desperation to cause you to bid on projects that won’t profit you in the end.
-This leads to the next mistake which is failing to count up the costs.
-Not only should you understand the cost associated with performing the project, but you should be sure you are calculating your numbers correctly by using a software or having someone else evaluate the numbers.
+This leads to the next mistake of failing to count up the costs.
+Not only should you understand the cost associated with performing the project, but you should be sure you are calculating your numbers correctly by using a software solution or having someone else evaluate the numbers.

 Other mistakes to avoid include: